HOURS

 Immunizations

 Vaccine Prices depend on vaccine type, number given and your insurance coverage.
 There is an administration fee of $25 for each vaccine given to cover all supplies, billing and insurance follow up hours.
 For VFC (Vaccine for Children or Medicaid) for those patients ages 18 years and younger, the fee charged to Medicaid is also $25 per vaccine.
 There is no charge for the vaccine as it is provided by the Federal Government.
+Appointments are preferred on Wednesdays if possible!

 Healthy Montana Kids Plus (Medicaid)